 The second day I made a day trip to the Hacienda Venecia coffee finca.
 The tour is not cheap at COP 45,000, but I enjoyed the experience very much.
 They pick you up in the morning from your hotel/hostel and drive to the the finca which is about 30 minutes away.
 They then give you a presentation on the history of coffee and the different types of it around the world, how Colombian coffee is classified by quality and sold overseas, and the different types of roasting and how it affects the taste.
-This is followed by a walking tour about the plantation and then to the building where they process and separate the beans by quality.
+This is followed by a walking tour around the plantation and the building where they process and separate the beans.

 The following day I took the bus to Pereira and then to Salento.
 The total wait time at the two bus stations were less than 20 minutes.
 Salento is a small quiet picturesque town with a bunch of nice restaurants and coffee shops.
 It doesn’t have a party scene and at night the only entertainment available is drinking at a bar or playing the local game called tejo, a game where drunk locals throw a heavy iron disc trying to hit exploding packets of gunpowder.
-I was amazed at how the locals kept their throwing accuracy despite many shots of the local drink aguardiente.
-I played with people from the hostel and while most of us sucked at the game, we still had tons of fun.
+I was amazed at how the locals kept their throwing accuracy despite many shots (or bottles) of the local liquor aguardiente.
+I played with people from the hostel and had tons of fun even though most of us sucked at the game.

-Most people who come to Salento also do a day hike in Valle de Cocora.
-The highlights of the hike are the hummingbird preserve and the palm trees growing on the green mountain hills.
+Most people who go to Salento also do a day hike in Valle de Cocora.
+The highlights of the hike are the hummingbird reserve and the palm trees growing on green mountain hills.
 We took jeeps on the way to the trail head and I have no idea how they were able to fit 12+ people on the tiny jeep.
-I had to stand on the rear bumper and hang on the back.
+I had to stand on the rear bumper and hang from the back.
 The ride was an experience that brought a smile to face.
 Standing on the bumper next to me were local farmers, and going through the twisty roads surrounded by farms was a great experience.

-The hike was fairly easy and it took us about 4-5 hours total to finish the loop, stopping for a while at the hummingbird preserve.
-It had rained a lot the previous day so I rented some rubber boots at the hostel, and it turned out to be unnecessary since the trail was not that muddy.
+The hike was fairly easy and it took us about 4-5 hours total to finish the loop, stopping for a while at the hummingbird reserve.
+It had rained a lot the previous day so I rented some rubber boots at the hostel.
+It turned out to be unnecessary since the trail was not that muddy.

 The return ride on the jeep was even more cramped.
-There were four of us hanging at the back of the jeep.
+There were four of us hanging from the back of the jeep.